Ippei & Dan... How the fuck did these 2 meet and end up working together?

 Myself that's now on track to cracking multiple 7 figures because I've been loyal to Dan

-to quite few number of people (who shall remain nameless) that once had a business that was ascending upwards, working closely with Dan to now a completely dead business with fraction of the income all because they got greedy, their ego's got big and became disloyal to Dan & the team that brought them up.
+to quite few number of people (who shall remain nameless) that once had a business that was ascending upwards, working closely with Dan to now a completely dead business with fraction of the income all because they got greedy, their ego's got big and became disloyal to Dan after they were shown the keys to the kingdom.

 Dan teaches (we'll just call him Bob for this example) Bob how to build internet business, gives him all the do's & don'ts, the tools, all the tricks that Dan has learned through blood, sweat & tears.